mohnda/mohnda.github.io/_posts/2021-2-15-typescript-utility-types.md

 ---
 layout: post
-title:  "Generic Utility Types in Typescript!"
+title:  "Partial Utility Type in Typescript!"
 ---

-# Typescript Utility Types
+# Partial Utility Type

-Typescript has several utility types that ease frequent type transformations.
-In this blog post, I will explain:
+Typescript has several utility types that make type transformations easier.
+In this blog post, I will describe the **Partial<Type>**:
 * What it is.
-* An example what you could do without using a utility types.
+* An example of how to achieve what it does without using it.
-* An example the same thing as above, but using utility types.
+* An example the same thing as above, using the Partial type.

-I hope you find it useful!

-## `Partial<Type>`

 **What:** It is a generic utility type that takes a given Type and returns a new Type that represents all subsets of the original Type, but with all properties set to optional.